stpope/Siren9C/README.md

 # Siren9C

-Port of Siren9 to Cuis Smalltalk (WIP)
+Port of Siren9 to Cuis and Squeak Smalltalk (WIP)

 What is Siren?

 The Siren system is a general-purpose software framework for music and sound composition, processing, performance, and analysis; it is a collection of about 350 classes written in Smalltalk-80 (40 kLOC or so).
-Siren 9.0 was released oln VisualWorks Smalltalk; this new version (9C) works on both Cuis Smalltalk and Squeak (both available for free) with varying degrees of completeness.
+Siren 9.0 was released on VisualWorks Smalltalk in 2020; this new version (9C) works on both Cuis Smalltalk and Squeak (both available for free) with varying degrees of completeness.
+The core classes (seel below) are portable between all 3 versions of Smalltalk.
 The Squeak version supports streaming I/O via OpenSoundControl (OSC), MIDI, and multi-channel audio ports.
 The GUI classes have not yet been ported to Squeak.

-The Cuis version includes many of the GUI classes, but the MIDI and OSC interfaces are still work-in-progress.
+The Cuis version includes many of the GUI classes (e.g., eventlist editors), but the MIDI and OSC interfaces are still work-in-progress.

-The Siren release is available via the web from the URL http://FASTLabInc.com/Siren.
+In addition to this github site, the Siren release is available via the web from the URL http://FASTLabInc.com/Siren.
 Note that you need a Smalltalk virtual machine and run-time to use Siren; you can down-load the free system from the Cuis developers at https://cuis.st or https://github.com/Cuis-Smalltalk/Cuis-Smalltalk, or squeak at https://squeak.org.

-For a more detailed introduction, take a look at the page for Siren 9 in VisualWorks at https://github.com/stpope/Siren9
+For a more detailed introduction, take a look at the page for Siren 9 in VisualWorks at https://github.com/stpope/Siren9C

 Siren is a programming framework and tool kit; the intended audience is Smalltalk developers, or users willing to learn Smalltalk in order to write their own applications.
 The built-in applications are meant as demonstrations of the use of the libraries, rather than as end-user applications.
 Siren is not a MIDI sequencer, nor a score notation editor, through both of these applications would be easy to implement with the Siren framework.